 2018 will mark 25 years since Mark first led a tour through Vietnam in March 1993.

 Mark was born in Sydney Australia and studied English Literature, History and Communications.
 He was profiled by the New York Times here and has been a speaker for Lindblad National Geographic Tours, Smithsonian, Tauck Tours and others.
 He is the owner of Rusty Compass and co-owns Old Compass Travel and the Old Compass Cafe and event space in Ho Chi Minh City.

 Our groups are small – maximum 14 travellers.
 This gives us flexibility, mobility and allows us to interact with the country in a less imposing way.
 Single travellers are welcome.

 We spend as much time as possible on foot.
 It’s the best way to experience a place.
 We’ve designed the tour for walking.
 Expect to spend 2 – 4 hours walking most days at a leisurely pace.
 We take plenty of breaks too.

 We stay in well located, comfortable three and four star hotels in most places with some special stops to begin and end with in Hanoi and Saigon.

 You’ll be a curious, energetic traveller with an interest in history, culture, food, architecture and more.
-And of course you’re the kind of person who’s happy to do some reading before you travel.
-You’ll view an experience of Vietnam as the most important reason for travelling – but you’ll expect tasteful, quality accommodation too.
+You’ll enjoy walking, some casual cycling, and getting amongst a place your visiting, including dabbling in local food and local experiences.
+And of course, you’re the kind of person who’s happy to do some reading before you travel.
+You’ll view an experience of Vietnam as the most important reason for travelling – but you’ll expect tasteful, quality accommodation and great food experiences too.

 Interested to know more?
 Contact us at firstname.lastname@example.org